 ClickHouse is a column-oriented OLAP database system that allows generating analytical reports in real-time using SQL queries.
 Clickhouse strives to maximize hardware efficiency and is capable of processing typical analytical queries two to three orders of magnitude faster than traditional row-oriented systems.
 It also supports multi-master asynchronous replication where all nodes are equal, which prevents single points of failure.
-You can run your own ClickHouse instance as a private service on Render backed by SSD disks which have automatic snapshots.
+You can run your own ClickHouse instance as a private service on Render backed by high performance SSDs with automatic daily snapshots.

 Click Deploy to Render below and follow the prompts to deploy ClickHouse on Render.

 Pick Docker for the Runtime.

 Be sure to choose the Standard instance type or higher.
 ClickHouse may exhaust memory limits on starter plans.

 masterbranch uses the latest stable version of ClickHouse.
 You can choose a different branch if you’d like to use a specific ClickHouse version.